 Jamie has authored several articles related to her areas of practice, including “Complying with U.S. Export Controls: Practical Considerations and Guidelines for Businesses,” South Texas College of Law, Currents (September 2009); “Foreign Nationals May Create Compliance Risks,” Counsel to Counsel International Law Alert (May 29, 2008); and “Dual-Use Export Controls on Nanotechnology,” Journal of Nanotechnology Law & Business (April 8, 2008).
 Jamie is also a frequent guest lecturer and presenter at seminars and conferences.

-Super Lawyers has named Jamie a 2014 Texas Rising Star, an honor she has received for the past several years.
-The Texas Rising Stars list is published annually in Texas Monthly and Texas Super Lawyers - Rising Stars Edition by Law & Politics Media Inc. Jamie was also the sole recipient of the 2013 Client Choice Award for Trade & Customs Counsel – USA – Texas, a recognition awarded by International Law office and eligible only to layers who have been nominated and recommended exclusively by clients.
+Super Lawyers, a Thompson Reuters business, has named Jamie a 2014 Texas Rising Star, an honor she has previously received in 2005 - 2007, 2009 - 2011, and 2013.
+The Texas Rising Stars list is published annually in Texas Monthly and Texas Super Lawyers - Rising Stars Edition.
+Jamie was also the sole recipient of the 2013 and 2014 Client Choice Awards for Trade & Customs Counsel – USA – Texas, a recognition awarded by International Law Office and eligible only to lawyers who have been nominated and recommended exclusively by clients.

 Jamie also holds a U.S. customs broker license, which she received in 2005.